sxwebdev/sentinel/README.md

 ## Notification Setup

-Sentinel uses [Shoutrrr](https://github.com/containrrr/shoutrrr) for notifications, which supports multiple providers:
+Sentinel uses [Shoutrrr](https://github.com/containrrr/shoutrrr) for notifications, which supports multiple providers

-### Multiple Providers

 You can configure multiple notification providers simultaneously.
 If one provider fails, notifications will still be sent to the others: